pencilresearch/midi/README.md

 # MIDI CC & NRPN database

-This is the MIDI CC and NRPN database maintained by User Camp.
+This is the MIDI CC and NRPN database maintained by Pencil Research.
 We want to document the MIDI implementation of every synthesizer.

 You might like to [visit the project's website at https://midi.guide](https://midi.guide/) to browse this data more conveniently.

-As well as the website, this database powers Condukt's built-in device definitions.
-Condukt is a performance MIDI controller for iPad.
-You can [sign up for Condukt's development newsletter](https://user.camp/apps/condukt/), or [follow us on Twitter](https://twitter.com/goodcondukt).

 The portions of this database that refer to specific devices may be owned by the devices' respective manufacturers.
 For everything else, see LICENSE.